Softly now. Softly. Walk with care; handle the stuff of life with gentle hands.

 Eternity has whispered your name

 While preparing yourself for the coming of God's great gift.

-Now the gift is here.
+Now the gift is near.

-Waiting is over.
+Waiting is almost over.

-And your preparation is accomplished.
+And your preparation is soon accomplished.

 Andy Acton is the associate pastor for youth and mission and outreach at Pleasant Hill Presbyterian Church in Duluth, Georgia.
 Andy lives with his wife Elizabeth, their 5-year-old daughter Katie, their newborn son Davis, his mother-in-law, two Labradors, and a cat.

 Once in Royal David's City